 “If I just stop chewing gum and eating hard food, will my bulky jaw slim down so I don’t need Botox injections?

-Your bulky jaw is the result of your masseter muscles being overworked over the course many years.
+Your bulky jaw is the result of your masseter muscles being overworked over the course of many years.
 If you simply stop those activities your muscles aren’t going to slim down on their own.
-You are probably a good candidate for Botox.
+You are probably a good candidate for Botox injections for TMJ.

 But as long as you continue the behaviors that made your jaw bulky in the first place, such as teeth grinding and clenching, the results of the Botox won’t last long.